-- They have the best AoE threat generation in the game.
+- The best AoE threat generation in the game.

 - The ability to generate threat without having to worry about being rage starved.

-- Being able to wipe out every debuff in the game – for 15 mana (Only Paladins are capable of doing this).
+- Able to wipe out every debuff in the game – for 15 mana (only paladins are capable of doing this).